bhirsch70/Ansible_Tower_Workshop/facilitator_tips.md

 Ansible Workshop Facilitator's Tips
 =========================================

-This guide is designed to help an facilitator create all of the tools/access required to host a workshop and offer up some tips to ensure the workshop runs smoothly.
+This guide is designed to help an facilitator create all of the tools/access required to host a hands-on workshop and offer up some tips to ensure the workshop runs smoothly.
 These instructions can be broken down into several categories.

-* Building AWS instances for students
+* Configuring the workshop lab environment
 * Accessing student documentation and instructor decks
-* Day-Of logistics
+* Onsite logistics

-## Building AWS instances for students
+## Configuring the workshop lab environment

 1. If you don't already have it, [get yourself setup with git on your laptop](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 2. git clone [lightbulb](https://github.com/ansible/lightbulb)